Surihix/HeaderBytesRemover/README.md

 # HeaderBytesRemover
-This app can remove the header bytes or the bytes at the start that can prevent certain files from being accessed properly .
+This app can remove the header bytes or the bytes at the start of a file that can prevent certain files from being accessed properly.

 Place the file next to the app and type the filename of the file with the extension in the infile_name.txt file.
 <br>For Example: